Carmen Smith, Baroness Smith of Llanfaes: House of Lords

 Smith was selected to be a Plaid Cymru member of the House of Lords through an internal party election after Lord Wigley announced his intention to retire in 2024; this would keep the number of Plaid Cymru peers at one.
 Following her nomination, Smith said that she would "[fight] for a fair deal for Wales" and "work to inspire the next generation of women to take an active role in our communities and our nation".
 She also said that she had a particular interest in coal tip safety.
 Smith disagrees with the existence of the House of Lords as an unelected chamber but said the house needs "people in there speaking up for Wales".

-Following Smith's nomination to the peerage, a row broke out within Plaid Cymru regarding the process through which she had been selected for nomination.
+Following Smith's nomination to the peerage, a dispute broke out within Plaid Cymru regarding the process through which she had been selected for nomination.
 Unlike Labour and the Conservatives, Plaid Cymru selects its candidate for nomination via a party members' vote.
 While Elfyn Llwyd, a former member of Parliament, received the highest share of the 2023 members' vote, Smith was selected over Llwyd.
 This was a result of a Plaid Cymru National Executive Committee decision, announced in advance of the vote, that nominees for peerages would alternate between women and men.
 While the party had lobbied for an increase in its number of seats within the House of Lords, only one seat was available to Plaid Cymru at the time of the members' vote, and so only Smith was nominated.

 Some Plaid Cymru members criticised her appointment as undemocratic and unfair, and took issue with her lack of experience compared to her rival candidates.
 Smith replied that the selection of a woman for nomination to the (predominately male) House of Lords is consistent with Plaid Cymru's status as a "party of equality"; and that the process through which she was elected was more democratic than the nomination process of any rival party.

 Speaking on a BBC Newscast podcast with Laura Kuenssberg and Paddy O'Connell, Smith revealed that she would take "of Llanfaes" as her territorial designation.
 She was created Baroness Smith of Llanfaes, of Llanfaes in the County of Ynys Môn, on 13 March 2024.
 At the age of 27 on her appointment, Smith became the youngest member of the House of Lords, and the youngest person ever to receive a life peerage, succeeding Baroness Owen of Alderley Edge.
 Smith was introduced to the House of Lords on 21 March and made her maiden speech on 25 April.